r-fukutoku/ML410_Project3/index.md

 print('The Cross-validated MSE for Random Forest is : '+str(np.mean(mse_rf)))
 print('The Cross-validated MSE for Extreme Gradient Boosting (XGBoost) is : '+str(np.mean(mse_xgb)))
 ```

+#### Final results:

 The Cross-validated MSE for Lowess is : 17.025426125745327
 The Cross-validated MSE for Boosted Lowess is : 16.656353893436698
 The Cross-validated MSE for Random Forest is : 16.947624934702624
 The Cross-validated MSE for Extreme Gradient Boosting (XGBoost) is : 16.14075756009356

+Since we aim to minimize the crossvalidated mean square error (MSE) for the better results, I conclude that Extreme Gradient Boosting (XGBoost) achieved the better result than other regressions including Lowess, Boosted Lowess, and Random Forest.

 The predictions we made for the test data: